 - Team members, contractors, temporary and casual workers

-- Images captured from our CCTV
+- Images captured from our CCTV and other recording devices

-- To process and complete your order
+- To process and complete customer transactions, including returns.

-- To notify you about changes to our goods or services
+- To notify you about changes to our goods or services;

-- To maintain and administer our records
+- To maintain and administer our records;

-- To send you offers we think might be of interest to you
+- To send you offers we think might be of interest to you;

-- To make sure that your visit to our website provides you with the most suitable content (please refer to the cookies policy)
+- To make sure that your visit to our website provides you with the most suitable content (please refer to the cookies policy);